Last Updated: March 23, 2021

 - There’s a 60%+ chance of selling to an existing customer.

 - The chances of a first-time visitor to your eCommerce website buying something are less than 20%.

 - A 5% increase in customer retention can lead to a 25% increase in profit or more.

 Thanks to customer loyalty statistics for 2018, we already know how expensive and time-consuming it is to recruit new customers.

 Building a long-term relationship with them requires top dollar as well.

 Statistics of customer loyalty tell us existing customers are far more likely to buy your product than first-time visitors.
-By increasing your customer retention, you can boost your profits significantly.
+Existing customers are also likely to recommend your brand and customers are 4 times keener to buy something recommended by people they know.
+In conclusion, by increasing your customer retention, you can boost your profits significantly.

 (Source: Vision Critical)

 - They also pay 60% more per transaction.